June 15, 2020

 Experiment with your own stress management strategies.
 Pay attention to times when you feel more at ease, less overwhelmed, or less “stressed”.
 What were you doing/not doing?
 What was different?
 Dig deeper and find out what was working for you.

 If you are experiencing chronic stress, work stress, or just need help coping with stress in your life, consider our Stress Counseling Services.
-Our therapists are available for face to face sessions as well as online therapy sessions in Texas, Indiana, and Alabama.
+Our therapists are available for face to face sessions as well as online therapy sessions.

 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.

-Each chapter features a different method to relax and reduce stress, explains why the method works, and provides on-the-spot exercises you can do to apply that method when you feel stressed.
+Each chapter features a different method for relaxation and stress reduction, explains why the method works, and provides on-the-spot exercises you can do to apply that method when you feel stressed.